You can use Lurch to check proofs without understanding

 Gina's Coffee Shop Analysis

-Declare is, loves to be constants, and suppose the following is true for any $x, y, z$.
+Declare is, loves to be constants, and

 Now let's assume Gina loves chocolate, and mocha is chocolate.
 It immediately follows that Gina loves mocha and mocha is chocolate.